All Episodes

 All right, we'll get back to that as the day unfolds.

-Well, every time she calls out the real speaker, the one that is controlling the agenda, well, uh uh Alexandria Casio Cortez, or AOC as she is better known, just gives her more of a taste of her own medicine.
+Well uh, Alexandria Casio-cortez, or Aoc, as she is better known, just gives her more of a taste of her own medicine anyway.

-Anyway, so we thought the spat was bad yesterday, and it got a lot nastier last night after the so-called speaker Pelosi spoke out and said, literally suggesting the speaker's singling out her and her colleagues.
+So we thought the spat was bad yesterday, and it got a lot nastier last night after the so-called speaker Pelosi spoke out and said, literally suggesting the speaker's singling out her and her colleagues.

-And then AOC said, telling the Washington Post in an interview that the persistent singling out of newly elected women of color by the speaker may be more than outright disrespectful.
+And then AOC said telling the Washington POST in an interview that the persistent singling out of newly elected women of color by the speaker may be more than outright disrespectful.

 What is she saying?

-Uh is she racist?
+Uh, is she racist?

 Is that the implication here?

-So they kick the can.
+So they kicked the can.

-And then the administration said, okay, we won't put it on there, and then the president injected himself into this.
+And then the administration said, okay, we won't put it on there.

-They want to make sure that people, certain people are counted.
+They want to make sure that people, certain people, are counted.

 It's really disgraceful.